bticknor/PyPoT/stats.md

 ## Citations

-[1] TODO

-[2] TODO
+[1] Wong, T. S. T., & Li, W. K. (2006).
+A Note on the Estimation of Extreme Value Distributions Using Maximum Product of Spacings.
+Lecture Notes-Monograph Series, 52, 272-283.

+[2] Hosking, J.R. and Wallis, J.R.
+(1987) Parameter and Quantile Estimation for the Generalized Pareto Distribution.
+Technometrics, 29, 339-349.

 [3] Bader, Brian & Yan, Jun & Zhang, Xuebin.
 (2018).
 Automated threshold selection for extreme value analysis via ordered goodness-of-fit tests with adjustment for false discovery rate.
 The Annals of Applied Statistics.
 12. 310-329.
 10.1214/17-AOAS1092.
-TODO CITE: